openintentsframework/oif-specs/README.md

 Authoritative schema: `specs/openapi.yaml`

-TypeScript-friendly interfaces are provided in `schemas/typescript/`:
+TypeScript-friendly interfaces are provided in `schemas/typescript/types.ts`

-- `schemas/typescript/quote.ts`
-- `schemas/typescript/intent.ts`

 ## Generating OpenAPI from TypeScript

-The OpenAPI specification is auto-generated from TypeScript schemas.
+The OpenAPI specification is auto-generated from TypeScript types using a TypeScript → Zod → OpenAPI pipeline.
 To regenerate:

 ```bash
 npm install
 npm run generate:openapi
 ```

-The TypeScript schemas in `schemas/typescript/types.ts` are the source of truth.
-The generation script preserves all API metadata, descriptions, and structure while ensuring type consistency.
+The TypeScript types in `schemas/typescript/types.ts` are the source of truth.
+The generation process:
+1. `ts-to-zod` converts TypeScript types to Zod schemas with validation
+2. `@asteasolutions/zod-to-openapi` converts Zod schemas to OpenAPI specification
+3. JSDoc annotations (@description, @pattern, @example) are preserved throughout the pipeline

 ## How to view the OpenAPI without running anything locally